Cancer Research UK: Manchester Institute

 What we did differently

 Due to our existing strong relationship with the University of Manchester, Recom responded immediately to offer support with the disaster recovery.
-Recom were able to commit Senior Management resource to the project from the start and have ensured the correct Project Managers are allocated to specific projects; whether this be technically minded, construction Project Managers to manage the construction works or softer project management styles to manage the office moves and delivery of personal possessions.
+Recom were able to commit Senior Management resource to the project from the start and ensured the correct project managers were allocated to specific projects; whether this be technically minded, construction Project Managers to manage the construction works or softer project management styles to manage the office moves and delivery of personal possessions.

 Due to the vast construction experience within the team, Recom were able to take on the day to day responsibilities of managing the site, ensuring it was safe and secure and introducing controlled access.
-Recom have been able to add value with the re-location projects to temporary research facilities in unusual and complex circumstances where the contractors have needed to be micro managed to ensure programme handover dates are achieved to minimise disruption to CRUK-MI operations.
+Recom were able to add value with the re-location projects to temporary research facilities in unusual and complex circumstances where the contractors needed to be micro managed to ensure programme handover dates were achieved to minimise disruption to CRUK-MI operations.